19hours/sg-statutes/Acts/Merchant Shipping Act.md

 ### Assignment or sale of salvage invalid

 61\.
-Subject to this Act, an assignment or sale of salvage payable to a seaman made prior to the accruing thereof shall not bind the person making the assignment or sale of salvage; and a power of attorney or authority for the receipt of any such salvage shall not be irrevocable.
+Subject to this Act, an assignment or sale of salvage payable to a crew member made prior to the accruing thereof shall not bind the person making the assignment or sale of salvage; and a power of attorney or authority for the receipt of any such salvage shall not be irrevocable.

+[Act 6 of 2014 wef 01/04/2014]

 ### Allotment notes